 Support Coordinator (SC) – the professional responsible for developing and maintaining the Individualized Service Plan with the participant, their family, and other team members; linking the individual to needed services; and monitoring the provision of services included in the Individualized Service Plan.

 Supported Employment Budget Component – an additional component of the individual budget that can be accessed in situations when the individual budget does not sustain the level of Supported Employment – Individual Employment Support needed in order for the individual to find or keep a competitive job in the general workforce.

-Tier – an assigned descriptor, based on support needs determined through the NJ CAT, that determines the individual budget and reimbursement rate a provider will receive for that individual for particular services.
+Tier – an assigned descriptor, based on support determined the NJ CAT, that determines the individual budget and reimbursement rate provider will receive for individual for particular services.